Frequently Asked Questions

 - How do I know whether I should apply for entry-level or professional-level scholarships?

 Entry-level applicants are students in entry-level programs who have not yet passed any of the primary pathway Registry exams (or equivalent).
-Professional-level applicants are students who have already attained certification from the ARRT or other equivalent certifying organization.
+Professional-level applicants are students who have already attained certification from the ARRT or other equivalent certifying organization or have completed an entry-level program and are transitioning directly into radiation therapy, sonography, magnetic resonance or nuclear medicine.
 Because we have one application for all scholarship awards, the scholarship system will automatically determine whether you are considered an entry- or professional-level applicant based on your responses to questions in the application.

 - How competitive are the ASRT Foundation scholarships?